rzerres/gnucash/doc/property-management.md

 ## Distribution lists

-Distribution lists allow the definition of parameters that are required for the calculation of settlement values for the respective co-ownership share.
+Distribution lists allow parameter definitions that are taken into account when cost values are calculated to make up individual Co-Owner settlements.

-The type of distribution list groups relevant attributes.
+To split up the total coste, there are two distribution procedures:

 ### Shares

-The distribution and calculation is performed using the numerical values of the ownership shares in relation to the sum of all shares.
+The distribution and calculation is performed using the numerical values of the ownership shares in relation to the total number of all shares.

 * LabelSettlement: The identifier shown in a settlement.
 * SharesTotal: Sum of all shares (default: 1000 shares).